dyw934854565/pre-commit/README.md

 # how to use?

-you need do nothing bug install this package.
+you need do nothing but install this package.

 ```
   npm install pre-commit-with-lint --save-dev